shyanta/minor-web-app-from-scratch/srv/w3-assignment-1-ajax/README.md

 ### You need some selectors to get it to work use this as example:

 #### To load the response of the API Call
+- id="loader" to place the loading indicator.
+- id="response" where the country data will be rendered.

 ```html
 <div id="loader"><span>Loading...</span></div>